akaahl/lilia/README.md

 ## Description

-Lilia Blue is a powerful budgeting and expense tracking application that helps users take control of their finances.
+Lilia is a powerful budgeting and expense tracking application that helps users take control of their finances.
 The application offers:

 ### Key Features